greysdawn/syscomm/README.md

 A notes app for systems made with LOVE2D

 ## A Note:
 # This is still in development.
-Currently there's not much you can do.
-Logging in and logging out is about it.
-Sorry!
+There are still a lot of features we're working on

 ## FAQ